konnector/meraki-gang/README.md

 1. Enter a description of the spreadsheet you need (e.g., "Create a monthly budget tracker with income and expenses")
 2. Click the generate button
 3. Preview the generated spreadsheet
-4. Export to your preferred format (CSV or XLSX)
+4. Export to your preferred format (XLSX)

 ## Example Prompts